Sousastep/sousastep/.github/README.md

 # :studio_microphone: Introduction

 Thanks for checking out SousaFX, a rig that caters to tuba players who are interested in electronic music performance.
-A game controller tied to the side of the tuba controls a wide range of fine-tuned effects such as loopers, stutter, envelope crossfades, continuous accelerandos, sidechain kick compression, auto-filters, etc. SousaFX can also integrate with Ableton Live (and other DAWs) to sync with drum loops and backing tracks.
+A game controller tied to the side of the tuba controls a wide range of fine-tuned effects such as loopers, stutter, envelope crossfades, continuous accelerandos, sidechain kick compression, auto-filters, variable latency compensation, etc. SousaFX can also integrate with Ableton Live (and other DAWs) to sync with drum loops and backing tracks.

 <p align="center" width="100%">
   <img src="./media/rainbow.png" alt="rainbow" />